Pease Pottage: Etymology

 Pease Pottage is also an old name for pease pudding.
 It has been said that the village name came from serving this food to convicts either on their way from London to the South Coast or from East Grinstead to Horsham although this seems implausible and it is not clear why convicts would travel along either route.
 The name Peaspottage Gate first appears on Budgen's Map of Sussex made in 1724 at the southern end of a road from Crawley where it met the Ridgeway, and is on the border of the parishes of Slaugham and Worth.
 This is prior to the turnpikes (1771), and so was not a toll gate.
 It was probably a gate between St Leonard's Forest and Tilgate Forest (part of Worth Forest), and probably a reference to soft muddy ground.
 Many local villages have Gate as part of the name (Tilgate, Colgate, Faygate etc.).
-The name is not on Speed's map of 1610 (surveyed in the 1590s).
+The name is not on John Speed's map of 1610 (surveyed in the 1590s).
 Gate was dropped from the name when the tollgate was removed in 1877.